The Day I had a Stress Test (and what it has to do with race and privilege)

 These days, like many of you, I am horrified by this coronavirus, sure, but the virus of racism?
 That's one we must also work on—there's no vaccine and there's no cure that can be brewed in a lab.
 That takes work, together, all of us.
 Reading, talking, listening, learning, and supporting our black community, because they are our community.

 We are part of a community that must take care of each other, and that seems like it should be simple but it is not because the community of the United States of America has made it its mission to systemically marginalize people of color.
 Racism is built into capitalism, into education, into health care, into housing and employment, and into the foundation of this country.
 It is going to take a lot to change that.
 I don't claim to know the answer, but I am trying to be part of the solution, teaching my kids about race and racism, working on being an ally, and using my wealth, whatever I have, to support causes like the NAACP, the Equal Justice Initiative and Fair Fight, among many others.
+This guide on how to support black-owned financial institutions is also a good one.

 It's hard to be hopeful when there is so much pain.
 But MLK said, "a riot is the language of the unheard."
 That is where we are now, listening to the voices of the marginalized, and we must listen.
 Listen to the stories of the unheard.